 Qi Gong (July 26, 1912-June 30, 2005) was a well-known artist/calligrapher, educator, poet, and great master of Chinese literature.
-He was a man with multiple talents and many titles, including being a professor of Beijing Normal University and a consultant of the National Museum.
+He was a man with multiple talents and many titles, including being a professor at Beijing Normal University and a consultant for the National Museum.

 Qi Gong’s ancestor was Emperor Qianlong’s brother; however, he did not have the life of ease and privilege that royalty usually enjoys.